adambarrameda/adambarrameda/README.md

 - Are you there, God ?
 It's me, @adambarrameda 🤗
 - Currently learning the very basics from the one and only, Skillcrush bootcamp !! 🎉
-- Also freeCodeCamp and edX CS50.
+- Also freeCodeCamp and Frontend Masters.
 I like to be thorough.
 - You can reach me via email at hello@adambarrameda.com.

 <!---